skurhse/chitin/README.md

 # 🦊 xenia

-- an aks cdktf project.
+- an Azure Kubernetes Service (AKS) CDK for Terraform project.
 - bootstrapped with the terraform github provider.

 ## stack